Malik Monk: Charlotte Hornets (2017–2021)

 On June 22, 2017, Monk was selected with the eleventh overall pick in the 2017 NBA draft by the Charlotte Hornets.
-On July 2, 2017, Monk signed his rookie scale contract with the Hornets worth $15,726,047.
-Monk would miss the entire 2017 NBA Summer League due to an ankle injury.
-In his fourth game on October 25, 2017, Monk recorded 17 points, two steals, and two assists in a 110–93 victory against the Denver Nuggets.
+On July 2, 2017, Monk signed his rookie-scale contract with the Hornets worth $15,726,047.
+Monk missed the entire 2017 NBA Summer League due to an ankle injury.
+In his fourth game on October 25, 2017, Monk recorded 17 points, two steals and two assists in a 110–93 victory against the Denver Nuggets.
 On November 1, 2017, with Kentucky coach John Calipari on hand, Monk scored 25 points in a 126–121 victory against the Milwaukee Bucks.

-During his rookie season, Monk was assigned to the Hornets’ NBA G League affiliate, the Greensboro Swarm, for one game.
+During his rookie season, Monk was assigned to the Hornets' NBA G League affiliate, the Greensboro Swarm, for one game.
 He scored 25 points, collected eight rebounds and recorded four assists in a December 26, 2017 game.
 On February 26, 2020, Monk was suspended indefinitely for violating the NBA's substance use policy.
 Before the suspension, Monk was averaging 10.3 points and 2.9 rebounds per game.
 He was reinstated on June 8, after it was determined he was in compliance with the anti-drug program.
-On February 1, 2021, Monk scored a then career-high 36 points in a 129–121 overtime win over the Heat.
+On February 1, 2021, Monk scored a then-career-high 36 points in a 129–121 overtime win over the Heat.

 Los Angeles Lakers (2021–2022)

-On August 6, 2021, Monk signed with the Los Angeles Lakers on a trade exception salary deal.
-On April 10, 2022, Monk put up a then career-high 41 points in a 146–141 win over the Denver Nuggets.
+On August 6, 2021, Monk signed with the Los Angeles Lakers on a trade-exception salary deal.
+On April 10, 2022, Monk put up a then-career-high 41 points in a 146–141 win over the Denver Nuggets.

 Sacramento Kings (2022–present)

 On July 6, 2022, Monk signed a two-year, $19 million contract with the Sacramento Kings reuniting with his former college teammate De'Aaron Fox.
-On February 24, 2023, Monk put up a career-high 45 points in a 176–175 double-overtime win over the Los Angeles Clippers, the second-highest scoring game in NBA history.
+On February 24, 2023, Monk scored a career-high 45 points in a 176–175 double-overtime win over the Los Angeles Clippers, the second-highest-scoring game in NBA history.
+In game 1 of the Kings' first-round playoff series against the Golden State Warriors, Monk scored 32 points on perfect 14-of-14 shooting from the free throw line in a 126–123 win.
+He also tied Ed Macauley's record for the most free throws made without a miss in a playoff debut.

+On July 6, 2024, Monk re-signed with the Kings.
+Monk signed a four-year contract worth $78 million.
+It was a max allowed contract by the Kings incentivized with a player option in the fourth year.